 Rivka Bauman/Getty Images

-OCD describes a chronic, long lasting disorder in which a person may experience uncontrollable, reoccurring obsessive thoughts or compulsive behaviors with the urge to repeat them.
+OCD describes a chronic, long lasting disorder in which a person may experience intrusive, reoccurring obsessive thoughts or compulsive behaviors with the urge to repeat them.

-When these obsessions and compulsions are sexual in nature, OCD may manifest as hypersexuality.
-Hypersexuality describes a condition in which a person has strong or uncontrollable sexual urges or impulses.
+When these obsessions and compulsions are sexual in nature, OCD may look similar to hypersexuality.
+Hypersexuality is a separate condition in which a person has strong, intrusive sexual urges.
 They may be so severe that they cause a person to neglect or disregard other areas of their life, such as relationships or work.

 With OCD, obsessions or compulsions may present in various ways, including:

-• inability to control unwelcome thoughts or ideas
+• difficulty in controlling unwelcome thoughts or ideas

-• pervasive anxiousness about a person’s compulsions or obsessive thoughts
+• pervasive anxiousness about a person’s obsessive thoughts

 • repetition of certain behaviors or activities to ease the mental discomfort

-Additionally, with OCD, a person’s inability to control compulsive thoughts or behaviors may be heightened by a fear that not acting upon them may result in some harm.
+Additionally, with OCD, compulsive thoughts or behaviors may be heightened by a fear that not acting upon them may result in some harm.

 Read more about OCD and hypersexuality.